WHO WE ARE

 The Museum is housed in the former Wayne County Jail and Sheriff's residence, built in 1855 and used until 1960.
 Two large cellblocks remain intact, featuring 18 original individual cells with inmate artwork and graffiti.
 Visitors will also learn about the sheriff and local government that maintained order in the new county from 1823 to today.

-Located at 21 Butternut Street in Lyons, the museum is a short walk from Erie Canal Lock #27 and the Lyons town square.
+Located at 21 Butternut Street in Lyons, the museum is a short walk from Erie Canal Lock #27 and downtown Lyons, the county seat of government.

 OUR MISSION